p2p-today/p2p-project/docs/javascript/tutorial/mesh.rst

     > const mesh = require('js2p').mesh;
     > sock = new mesh.mesh_socket('0.0.0.0', 4444);

-Using ``'0.0.0.0'`` will (this feature in progress) automatically grab your LAN address.
+Using ``'0.0.0.0'`` will automatically grab your LAN address.
 If you want to use an outward-facing internet connection, there is a little more work.
 First you need to make sure that you have a port forward setup (NAT busting is not in the scope of this project).
 Then you will specify this outward address as follows:

 .. code-block:: javascript